 Serve in a bowl by itself (paleo) or over whole wheat pasta, brown rice noodles or polenta for gluten free.
 Finish with a little fresh parsley for a nice shot of green color and fresh flavor.
 Leftovers will keep in the fridge for 3 days or can be frozen.

 I use Fagor pressure cookers.
-You will need a 6-8 quart model.
+You will need an 8 quart model.

 - Fagor 8 quart pressure cooker

 - Fagor 3-in-1 6-Quart Multi-Cooker for pressure cooking, slow cooking and rice cooking